 Dungeons and Dragons is experiencing a revitalized bout of popularity lately, mostly thanks to appearing in endless pop-cultural touchstones like Stranger Things.
 If you've often looked at DnD in amazement but have felt overwhelmed by the somewhat impenetrable nature of the game, then you're in luck.
 This is our Dungeons and Dragons guide to turn any complete novice into a dice-totting expert in no time flat.

 If you enjoy this guide and want to learn more, consider checking out our Dungeons and Dragons game page for more of our articles on the game.

 As you step through a huge arch you feel the air rippling with heat.
 The sense of threat, dread and violence fires your senses.
 Something huge moves within the shadows of the arches.
 Its so big the air throbs with its presence.
 You step down a few stairs onto a floor that begins to give as soon as your foot touches it, causing you to look.
 Treasure slides away from the disturbance of you feet and you notice that the whole floor is covered with coins, chalices, bowls, statues and more of pure gold.
 A gust of cinder hot wind that burns in your throat and nostrils makes you look up.
 A dragon emerges from the shadows, smooth and lithe.
-It fills the space between the arches and it ducks under and arch and then stretches out to it full height in the central space of the room.
-It draws its head back and you see the flame ignite in the back of its mouth.
+It fills the space between the arches and then stretches out to fill most of the space in front of them as well.
+It draws its head back and you see a flame ignite in the back of its mouth.